 The Tax Cuts and Jobs Act that was signed into law in the last days of 2017 did not, contrary to rumors, take away the deduction for gifts made to charities (nonprofits).
-However, the law's effect will be much the same.
-The reason is the near doubling of the standard deduction that is part of the new law (and will affect your tax return for April 2019 and beyond).
+However, the law's effect is much the same.
+The reason is the near doubling of the standard deduction that is part of the new law (and affected tax returns for April 2019 and beyond).

 The standard deduction is an amount by which taxpayers are allowed to reduce the adjusted gross income (AGI) declared on their income tax return.
-Under the previously existing law, the standard deduction for 2018 would have been $6,500 for single taxpayers and married taxpayers filing separately, and $13,000 for married taxpayers filing jointly.
+Under the previously existing law, the standard deduction for 2018 was $6,500 for single taxpayers and married taxpayers filing separately, and $13,000 for married taxpayers filing jointly.

-Under the new law, the standard deduction for single taxpayers and married taxpayers filing separately will rise to $12,000 and the standard deduction for married taxpayers filing jointly will go up to $24,000.
+Under the amended law, the standard deduction for single taxpayers and married taxpayers filing separately rose to $12,000, and the standard deduction for married taxpayers filing jointly went up to $24,000.

-For many U.S. taxpayers, this increase means that it will become more financially beneficial to simply take the standard deduction than to itemize deductions on their federal income taxes.
+For many U.S. taxpayers, this increase has meant that it is more financially beneficial to simply take the standard deduction than to itemize deductions on their federal income taxes.
 Donations to charity are among the deductions that taxpayers can itemize.

 If you have other unusual factors at play in your tax situation, it's possible that you will choose not to rely on the standard deduction for other reasons, and would benefit from making charitable deductions as before.
 See a tax professional for more detailed advice and strategizing.